w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 **Is it a Lakehouse with another name?**

-* A Lakehouse is a part of data platform, a layer that enables to query multiple data sources (with SQL/Spark) transparently by using some metadata (JSON) log
+* A Lakehouse is a part of the data platform, a layer that enables to query multiple data sources (with SQL/Spark) transparently by using some metadata (JSON) log
-* Still, you could get a data platform where such transparence is not mandatory or could be achieved by different techniques (e.g., multistore [1])
+* Still, you could get a data platform where such transparency is not mandatory or could be achieved by different techniques (e.g., multistore [1])

 [1] Forresi, C., Gallinucci, E., Golfarelli, M., & Hamadou, H. B. (2021).
 A dataspace-based framework for OLAP analyses in a high-variety multistore.
 The VLDB Journal, 30(6), 1017-1040.

 # Data platform

 **Is it a new name for BI?**

-No, in a data platform you also need to manage (streams of) operational data and OLTP workloads
+No, in a data platform, you also need to manage (streams of) operational data and OLTP workloads

 # Data platform: expertise and related job positions